+Mercia's Most

+Similar Group

-Within West Mercia's Most Similar Group (MSG), the force ranks 2nd out of 8. with 1st recording the highest performance rate.
+(MSG), the force

+ranks 2nd out of

+8, with 1st

+recording the

+highest

+performance rate.

-West Mercia's ranks 2nd out of 8 for call volume with 1st recording the highest
+West Mercia's ranks 2nd out of 8 for call volume with 1st recording the highest volume.

-West Mercia's ranks 3rd out of 8 in relation to calls taking longer than 60 seconds or longer to answer with 1st recording the
+ranks 3rd out of 8 in relation to calls taking longer than 60 seconds or longer to answer with 1st recording the